 Calculate Your Retirement Savings

-You dream about your retirement, yet less than half of all Americans have calculated how much they’ll need to save to get there.
-Everyone's retirement will be different, depending on lifestyle, preferences, and health.
-So, plan accordingly.
+Many of us dream about retirement, but less than half of Americans have calculated how much they’ll need.
+Everyone's retirement will be different.
+Your target number for retirement savings will depend on your finances, lifestyle and health.

 Ask yourself the following questions: